Sienci-Labs/Resources/experimental/ad-cutting-tools.md

 ### More

 In case you're feeling curious, there's many more resources out there which provide plenty of information on the ins and outs of cutting tools.
 Here are a few that we've documented:

-<p class="headline headline--l">- <a href="https://m.all3dp.com/2/guide-to-cnc-router-bits-all-you-need-to-know/" target="_blank" rel="noopener noreferrer">2019 Guide to CNC Router Bits: All You Need to Know</a>
+- <a href="https://m.all3dp.com/2/guide-to-cnc-router-bits-all-you-need-to-know/" target="_blank" rel="noopener noreferrer">2019 Guide to CNC Router Bits: All You Need to Know</a>
 - <a href="http://makezine.com/2014/09/10/endmills/" target="_blank" rel="noopener noreferrer">Makezine- The Skinny on Endmills</a>
 - <a href="http://www.cnccookbook.com/CCCNCMillingCutters.html" target="_blank" rel="noopener noreferrer">CNC Cookbook- End Mill Guide</a>
 - <a href="http://lcamtuf.coredump.cx/gcnc/ch2/" target="_blank" rel="noopener noreferrer">Guerrilla guide to CNC machining- Stocking up on End Mills</a>